B2Bitcoin/beBOP/README.md

-# B2BitcoinBootik
+# BeBOP

-P2P Bootik for merch, subscribers and crowdfunding
+P2P BeBOP for merch, subscribers and crowdfunding

 ## Requirements